Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rockingham has 145 active public transport stops, all of which are bus stops.
 These stops are served by 10 different routes that together facilitate 2,592 weekly passenger trips.
-The accessibility of these services is considered good, with residents on average being located 227 meters from the nearest stop.
+The city's transport accessibility is considered good, with residents on average living 227 meters away from the nearest stop.

-Across all routes, buses make an average of 370 trips per day, which translates to approximately 17 weekly trips per individual stop.
+On a daily basis, there are an average of 370 trips across all routes, which amounts to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport